ticks-tan/mx-theme-tick/README.md

-A simple blog theme for mx space.
+A simple blog theme for mix space.